simodumu/MentorAI-Hackathon25/README.md

    - Can you help me set quarterly goals for my sr CSA role?
    - What are examples of successful career transitions from CSA to Principal roles?

+### Extending MentorAI’s Usability Across other Teams
+To scale MentorAI beyond SfMC, here’s how you can adapt it for example; ARR, Engineering, or Black Belt team:

+1. **Customize Role-Based Guidance**
+   - Define purpose and scope for each team (e.g., ARR onboarding, Engineering repo setup).
+   - Update welcome behavior to reflect team-specific language.

+2. **Feed Team Knowledge Base**
+   - Ingest team-specific documentation, playbooks, and process guides.
+   - Use connectors to pull from SharePoint, OneDrive, or internal wikis.
+   - Example: “Let me check the ARR-Hub for the latest escalation steps.”

+3. **Integrate with Internal Systems**
+   - Connect to Entra ID, internal ticketing systems, certification trackers.
+   - Enable access to team-specific dashboards or compliance portals.

+4. **Train with Real Scenarios**
+   - Use transcripts, emails, and chat logs to train MentorAI on how each team communicates.
+   - Include examples of successful onboarding, escalations, and career growth paths.

+5. **Enable Feedback Loop**
+   - Allow users to rate responses or flag gaps.
+   - Use feedback to continuously improve domain-specific knowledge.

+### Q&A
+1. **What is MentorAI?**
+   - MentorAI is a role-based AI assistant designed to guide Cloud Solution Architects (CSAs) in the Support for Mission Critical (SfMC) team.
+It helps with onboarding, skill development, certification planning, and navigating internal processes—just like a real-world mentor.
+2. **How is MentorAI different from Copilot Studio?**
+   - MentorAI is purpose-built for SfMC roles and behaves like a professional mentor.
+It provides end-to-end guidance using internal tools like SfMC-Hub and Entra ID.
+Copilot Studio, on the other hand, is a general-purpose bot builder that requires manual configuration and doesn’t come with built-in domain expertise.
+3. **What kind of questions can I ask MentorAI?**
+   - You can ask about:
+        - SfMC onboarding steps
+        - Recommended certifications (e.g., AI-102, SC-100)
+        - Internal processes like repo compliance or escalation
+        - Career growth paths like CHAPS level -Learning resources and skill development plans
+            -Example: “How do I prepare for the AI-102 certification?”
+3. **What if MentorAI doesn’t know the answer?**
+   - MentorAI responds with:
+       - “I don’t have those details right now, but I’ll keep learning.”
+       It’s designed to improve over time as more team knowledge is fed into it.
+4. **Can MentorAI be used by other teams like ARR or Engineering?**
+   -  Yes!
+MentorAI can be extended to other domains by:
+       -Updating its purpose and scope for the new team -Feeding team-specific knowledge bases (e.g., ARR-Hub, Engineering playbooks) -Training it with real scenarios and internal documents -Customizing its welcome behavior and tone